ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 - `nonInclusionParent` for a parent node that lacks the desired child.

 The `depth` field indicates the depth of the terminal node of the search, and is provided to assist proof verification.
+The root node of the prefix tree corresponds to a depth of 0, the root's children correspond to a depth of 1, and so on recursively.

 The `elements` array consists of the fewest node values that can be hashed together with the provided leaves to produce the root.
 The contents of the